jtomfarrar/jtomfarrar_old.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to my GitHub page

-You can use the [editor on GitHub](https://github.com/jtomfarrar/jtomfarrar.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I am a physical oceanographer at the Woods Hole Oceanographic Institution.
+There is really nothing to see on this page, but you can check out my [staff page](https://www2.whoi.edu/staff/jfarrar/) at WHOI.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.